 Midwest Engineered Systems designs and implements automated inspection systems that track and detect material defects.
-Automated defect inspection systems are an essential tool in any complex, fast moving conveyor or production line systems.
-Defect inspection systems can look for defects in products, packaging, packing and in surface irregularities, with far greater speed and accuracy than the human eye.
+Automated defect inspection systems are an essential tool in any complex, fast-moving conveyor or production line system.
+Defect inspection systems can look for defects in products, packaging, packing and surface irregularities, with far greater speed and accuracy than the human eye.
 A single high-speed camera doing surface defect inspections can inspect nearly 1000 parts per minute.

 Human inspectors tend to find defects based on expectations and prior knowledge.
 That in turn makes the job done by humans inherently unreliable due to their subjective nature.
 With increasing demands for consistency and efficiency, humans performing this tedious, costly job can be replaced with computerized vision systems.
 These vision systems can help reduce human workloads and labor costs while increasing overall throughput.

 Looking for defects in complex parts or products can be daunting.
 However, defect inspection systems can look for broken or missing parts, malformed parts, part verification and any number of different variables.
 Product defects that go unnoticed during manufacturing can be costly in recalls and returned products, along with the loss of customer confidence.

 While scanning the surface of a part, defect inspection systems can look for: color and texture variance, scratches or dents, surface shape irregularities, surface finish inconsistencies, wrinkles and tears, perforation detection and more.
 Catching these defects early helps eliminate product waste and potentially costly recalls.